nuejs/nue/packages/nuejs.org/docs/motion.md

 - **Nesting**: The CSS nesting ensures a clean structure by placing related styles inside the `.explainer` block.
 This keeps the code minimal and easy to maintain.

-### Summary
-This scroll-triggered transition system works globally across your entire site, allowing for smooth animations on each page while maintaining performance and separation of concerns.
-By using JavaScript to detect when sections enter or exit the viewport, and leveraging CSS for custom transitions, this system enables a seamless, visually engaging experience.
-You can apply different transitions to sections globally, on specific pages, or even customize transitions for individual sections.
-This method follows progressive enhancement principles—users with JavaScript-enabled browsers benefit from advanced motion effects, while users without JavaScript still receive fully functional content.